napolux/mycv/README.md

 ### Details about the app:

 * Content is retrieved from [Contentful](https://contentful.com)
-* Please consider that while it works with the given credentials, **authentication is not safe**.
-It's managed at router level for simplicity
+* Please consider that while it works with the given credentials and it's able to protect from direct access to the `/admin` page, **authentication is not safe and doesn't persist user session** (if you refresh the browser page you'll need to login again).
+It's managed at router level for simplicity .

 ### Used libraries / frameworks